aprestoes/minimalist-landing-page/README.md

 # Dan(g)

-A simplistic, minimalistic, barebones (and all the other good ajectives) landing page with links to your work.
+A simplistic, minimalistic, barebones (and all the other good adjectives) landing page with links to your work.

 ![](example.gif)